dogacbasaran/Multiple-Audio-Alignment/README.md

 3- fingerprinting_evaluation.py

 The baseline method requires a threshold to decide a matching/not matching decision between two sequences.
 A grid search is applied to tune the threshold for best accuracy result.
 The alignment estimation results are computed for thresholds {10 , 20 , ... , 150} with the baseline. "fingerprinting_evaluation.py" file computes accuracy for each estimation result using the "compute_accuracy.py", and prints the best accuracy and the threshold value.
 It also plots a figure with two subplots; the accuracy for each threshold, FP, FN_1 and FN_2 values for each threshold.

+## For reviewers

+To test all the aspects provided by software, one should follow the steps below;

+1- Run "/Evaluation/groundtruth.py"

+2- Run "/SMC_based_alignment/SMC_demonstration.m"

+3- Run "Evaluation/compute_accuracy.py" by first setting the filename as the most recent files name,

+i.e., offset_estimation_SMC_result_16_11_2016_13h_26m.txt

+4- Run "/Fingerprinting_based_alignment/fingerprint_based_audio_alignment.m"

+5- Run "/Evaluation/fingerprinting_evaluation.py"

+Note that "ground_truth.txt" and baseline results for each threshold are already available in their respective paths.
+One can also skip the steps 1 and 4, and apply the rest of the steps in the same order for a shorter test.
+To make a shorter test, one can skip steps 1 and 5 and apply the rest of the steps in the same order.